GoingtohellYT/HomeLab/README.md

 Since I created this small server, I learned about containerisation with Docker and its limitations, got way better at networking through setting up and trying to understand how Pi-hole works (How does a DNS server work?
 What are DoT, DoH and DNSSEC?), discovered the world of meta-search engines and metrics scraping, but also how to monitor my server and the services running.
 While installing Jellyfin, I looked for the best compromise between quality/size/accessibility, I dipped my toes in the world of audio and video codecs, learned the difference between a codec and a container, and between transcoding and remuxing.
 I now also better understand the difference between x86 and ARM architectures.
 In summary, I learned a lot, which is a good thing both both personally and professionally.

 Another reason is privacy.
 Indeed, the first services I self-hosted and that led me down this rabbit hole were SearXNG and Pi-hole, one to replace Google Search, the second to block ads and telemetry network-wide.
 Sure, I could have just used Startpage, Brave Search, DuckDuckGo, and NextDNS.
 But the way I see it, if you have the opportunity to enhance your internet usage and learn things you care about at the same time, there's no reason not to take that opportunity!

-Lastly, it's kind of cool to say I self-host some of the services I use daily right?
-I mean, what percentage of the world population can say: "I have my own search engine" or "I have my own media server"?
-And you know what?
-Just give me a break… It's freakin' fun!!

 ## My Homelab
 ### Hardware